 - Meadows received a barrage of text messages from congressional Republicans and conservative activists regarding plans to overturn the election by rejecting electors from swing states.

 - Weeks after the creation of the House Select Committee to investigate the Jan.
-6 attack on the Capitol, Trump’s Save America PAC donated $1 million to the Conservative Partnership Institute (CPI).
-Meadows is a senior partner of the nonprofit.
+6 attack on the Capitol, Trump’s Save America PAC donated $1 million to the Conservative Partnership Institute (CPI), where Meadows has worked as a senior partner since leaving the White House.

 - In February 2022, Meadows defended Trump’s practice of illegally destroying sensitive government documents while in office.
 “When we start talking about this was ripped up, it was taped back together—obviously that was preserved—it’s supposed to show some nefarious purpose but yet they will ignore Nancy Pelosi ripping something up on national TV behind the president,” he said on the pro-Trump TV channel Newsmax.